 Which type is better for a professional musician?

 Generally, the 7-stringed violin is better for professional players because it's easier to play in any position!
 The lack of strings also means that you have fewer chances of missing a note.

 Besides, you can sing while playing this instrument (if your voice permits it!).
 It may be hard to believe but Paganini was able to do so with his 6-stringed violin!
 He was so good at singing and playing simultaneously that he could perform pieces written by himself!
 Today, many are still trying to emulate what he did.

 The 7-stringed violin has only one advantage over instruments with more strings: it has fewer parts compared to 3 or 4 string violins.
 Fewer strings mean lesser problems - unless you have to replace the strings!

 The number of violin strings will not affect the sound quality.
 It depends on how well it's built because there are violins that have more strings but still sound bad!
-Whether you're a student or professional violinist, ask yourself what your goals are before getting one with 7 strings!
+Whether you're a student or a professional violinist, ask yourself what your goals are before getting one with 7 strings!
 If you wish to be in tune with popular music, use an electric violin instead of using up all the extra energy trying to change the way you play for this type.